machaao/machaao-samples/index.rst

        }
     }'

-Sending a Media Attachment with Buttons & Quick Replies
+Sending a Media Element with Buttons & Quick Replies
 -----------------------------------------------------------------------------
 Below is an example CURL request to send a message attachment to a particular user id with buttons.